AlexStrawn/Activities/README.md

 # Activities
-Used for all Activities during SAVVY Coders DAP Program
+Used for all Activities during Savvy Coders DAP Program